code-lab-org/nost-tools/docs/source/operators_guide/modules/localBroker.rst

 |

 The cache menu is important if you intend to use some the advanced features such as retaining MQTT messages.
-Without enabling a cache and alloting some memory, none of the MQTT Retain features will work.
+Without enabling a cache and allotting some memory, none of the MQTT Retain features will work.